3 Skills To Discuss Racism with Emotional Intelligence

 Give Yourself – Doing it for a reason.

 3 Skills to Discuss Racism with Emotional Intelligence

 1. Emotional Literacy is one of the main skills in knowing yourself (the first pursuit).
 It means being able to identify, name and interpret your emotions.
 Did you know that there are 3,000 words in the English language to describe emotions?
 Let’s use them!
 When discussing race and racism in your classroom, allow and encourage students to name their feelings.
 They might feel anger, blame, guilt or shame.
 You will have feelings of your own.
 It will be uncomfortable… but there is no shortcut.
 Encourage your students to be curious about these feelings.
 What are these feelings trying to tell them?
 What is the message?
-Use this graphic organizer from Teaching Tolerance to prepare for the conversation and read the article 4 Things I Learned from Creating Truth Be Told.
+Use this graphic organizer from Teaching Tolerance to prepare for the conversation and read this interview with Tonya Mosley, host of the Truth Be Told podcast.

 2. Consequential Thinking means evaluating the costs and benefits of your choices, a key skill in choosing yourself (the second pursuit in the EQ model).
 In the context of how we can use emotional intelligence to discuss racism and discrimination, applying consequential thinking means being able to think proactively and thoughtfully about our choices.
 It entails being able to: